STERIS (NYSE:STE) Updates FY24 Earnings Guidance

 STERIS (NYSE:STE – Get Free Report) updated its FY24 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $8.60-8.80 for the period, compared to the consensus earnings per share estimate of $8.68.
 The company issued revenue guidance of +9-10% yr/yr to $5.404-5.45 billion, compared to the consensus revenue estimate of $5.33 billion.
 STERIS also updated its FY 2024 guidance to $8.60-$8.80 EPS.

-A number of research firms recently commented on STE.
-KeyCorp boosted their target price on STERIS from $235.00 to $254.00 and gave the stock an overweight rating in a research report on Tuesday, July 25th.
-Piper Sandler boosted their price objective on STERIS from $197.00 to $200.00 in a research note on Friday, May 12th.
-Morgan Stanley began coverage on STERIS in a research note on Tuesday, May 30th.
-They set an equal weight rating and a $206.00 price objective on the stock.
-TheStreet raised STERIS from a c rating to a b- rating in a research note on Wednesday, May 10th.
-Finally, Stephens upped their target price on STERIS from $240.00 to $250.00 in a research note on Monday, July 17th.
-Three analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and a consensus price target of $231.17.
+STE has been the topic of a number of recent analyst reports.
+JMP Securities reissued a market outperform rating and set a $240.00 target price on shares of STERIS in a report on Wednesday.
+Stephens boosted their target price on STERIS from $240.00 to $250.00 in a report on Monday, July 17th.
+KeyCorp boosted their target price on STERIS from $254.00 to $258.00 and gave the stock an overweight rating in a report on Thursday.
+Piper Sandler upped their price objective on STERIS from $197.00 to $200.00 in a report on Friday, May 12th.
+Finally, TheStreet upgraded STERIS from a c rating to a b- rating in a research report on Wednesday, May 10th.
+Three investment analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat.com, STERIS currently has a consensus rating of Moderate Buy and an average target price of $235.00.

 STERIS Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Friday, September 22nd.
-Shareholders of record on Wednesday, September 6th will be given a dividend of $0.52 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, September 22nd.
+Shareholders of record on Wednesday, September 6th will be issued a $0.52 dividend.
 This is an increase from STERIS’s previous quarterly dividend of $0.47.
-This represents a $2.08 annualized dividend and a yield of 0.93%.
+This represents a $2.08 dividend on an annualized basis and a yield of 0.92%.
 The ex-dividend date of this dividend is Tuesday, September 5th.
-STERIS’s dividend payout ratio (DPR) is currently 175.70%.
+STERIS’s payout ratio is presently 154.10%.

 Insiders Place Their Bets

-In other STERIS news, Director Mohsen Sohi sold 2,069 shares of the stock in a transaction dated Monday, May 15th.
+In related news, Director Mohsen Sohi sold 2,069 shares of the company’s stock in a transaction on Monday, May 15th.
 The stock was sold at an average price of $212.28, for a total transaction of $439,207.32.
-Following the sale, the director now directly owns 22,361 shares of the company’s stock, valued at approximately $4,746,793.08.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-0.95% of the stock is owned by insiders.
+Following the completion of the sale, the director now owns 22,361 shares in the company, valued at $4,746,793.08.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+0.95% of the stock is currently owned by corporate insiders.

 STERIS plc provides infection prevention products and services worldwide.
 It operates through four segments: Healthcare, Applied Sterilization Technologies, Life Sciences, and Dental.
 The Healthcare segment offers cleaning chemistries and sterility assurance products; automated endoscope reprocessing system and tracking products; endoscopy accessories, washers, sterilizers, and other pieces of capital equipment for the operation of a sterile processing department; and equipment used directly in the operating room, including surgical tables, lights, and connectivity solutions, as well as equipment management services.